LaltonDundy/DBIM-Language/README.md

     print (fac  4);

 End

+Main:

+    open facMod;
+    !
+Procedure;

+End
 ```

 ### Currently in Developement
 DBIM was started recently and still needs much more facilites and testing
-#### Things that it still needs
-* Abrstract data types (thus there are yet no lists)
-* looping constructs and general more IO for Pi-Script

 ### Future/current goals
-* Complete Dependent typing
+* Complete Dependent typing (Currently in Developement )
+* Built in concurrecy and parrallelism for the lambda-script (Currently in Developement)
 * Declarativly defined classes for objects
 * Functors over modules
-* pi-calculus based conccurency model for the pi-calculus
+* pi-calculus based conccurency model for the pi-script